 - Coordinate and plan ongoing treatment and services after discharge

 - Provide information regarding access to clinical, social, physical and financial support on a continuing basis.

 Patients need to know they can access care when it is needed.
 Focusing mainly on ambulatory care, the following areas were of importance to the patient:

 - Access to the location of hospitals, clinics and physician offices

 - Accessibility to specialists or specialty services when a referral is made

 - Clear instructions provided on when and how to get referrals.

 At a global level, there is a seismic shift in thinking about empowering patients to take an active role in their care plan.
-At Oneview we see first-hand how technology can help transform healthcare facilities and help them realize their ambitions to engage patients and significantly improve outcomes.
-The Oneview Healthcare Solution including our core platform, coupled with our feature pack modules – patient experience, communications, workflow and patient portal – provides healthcare facilities with the technological advantage to deliver real Patient-Centric Care.
+At Oneview we see first-hand how technology can support patient-centred care, if used in the right way.